AT&T Shuts Down 2G Network, Ends Cellular Connectivity For Original iPhone

 In my experience when I messed up and went over 5 GB, I was still connected via LTE.
 My connection was getting like 64 kbps (or something like that, it was one month over a year ago, so I don't exactly remember the exact speed), though.

+Seeing as Straight Talk and similar providers merely piggyback on AT&T's towers if AT&T no longer accept 2G connections that would also cut off carriers like Straight Talk.
+Interestingly T-Mobile has offered 2G AT&T customers a home until 2020. https://newsroom.t-mobile.com/... [t-mobile.com]

-Leaf off the air too (Score:2)
+Leaf off the air too (Score:5, Interesting)

 This same service was used for my Nissan Leaf.
 I can no longer pre-heat or check the charge status remotely without paying for a modem swap.